rpav/cl-gamekernel/README.md

 active.
 If you are using an sdl2kit `GL-WINDOW`, this happens automatically in callback methods.

-* `(gk:gk-create IMPL)`:  Currently only `:gl3` is implemented.
+* `(gk:create IMPL)`:  Currently only `:gl3` is implemented.
 GL2.1 support should be added before too long.
 This returns a GK context.
-* `(gk:gk-process CONTEXT BUNDLE)`:  Process a bundle in a given context.
+* `(gk:process CONTEXT BUNDLE)`:  Process a bundle in a given context.
 Note that cross-context bundles are not necessarily valid; many resources loaded or created are bound to a given GL or GK context.
-* `(gk:destroy &rest OBJECTS)`:  Note the lack of `GK-`.
-This is the protocol for destroying objects, including the context.
+* `(gk:destroy &rest OBJECTS)`:  This is the protocol for destroying objects, including the context.
 Merely freeing the context will *not* free all related resources, commands, lists, bundles, etc.  That's because those are intended, with some exception, to be managed client-side.
 Many objects have finalizers which will let them be automatically collected.

 Unlike the C API, however, `cl-gamekernel` provides a richer, more friendly set of functions for dealing with commands, lists, bundles,